 The most affordable electric scooters tend to be those designed for city riding, rather than taking off-road.
 If you're looking for something with chunky tires, a powerful motor and full suspension capable of powering up hilly trails, you'll have to open your wallet a little further.

 It's also worth bearing in mind that kids' electric scooters look almost identical to adults' ones until you get them out of the box.
-If a price looks too good to be true, make sure it's not recommended for ages 8+.
+If a price looks too good to be true, make sure it's not a scooter recommended for ages 8+.

 Whereas most electric scooters in this price bracket max out at 12.5 mph, the M365 can reach up to 15mph, putting it on a par with your typical rental scooter, and making it more suitable to riding in bike lanes without holding cyclists up too much.